McDonnell Douglas MD-90

-The McDonnell Douglas (later Boeing) MD-90 is an American five-abreast single-aisle airliner developed by McDonnell Douglas from its successful model MD-80.
+The McDonnell Douglas (later Boeing) MD-90 is a retired American five-abreast single-aisle airliner developed by McDonnell Douglas from the earlier MD-80.
 The airliner was produced by the developer company until 1997 and then by Boeing Commercial Airplanes.
-It was a stretched derivative of the MD-80 and thus the third generation of the DC-9 family.
+It was a stretched derivative of the MD-80 and thus part of the DC-9 family.

 After the more fuel-efficient IAE V2500 high-bypass turbofan was selected, Delta Air Lines became the launch customer on November 14, 1989.

 The MD-90 first flew on February 22, 1993, and the first delivery was in February 1995 to Delta.

 The MD-90 competed with the Airbus A320ceo family and the Boeing 737 Next Generation.